-1. It is the student's responsibility to be aware of the Satisfactory Academic Progress Standard.

-2. Renewal of financial aid is also dependent on punctual, accurate reapplication and availability of funding sources.

-3. When the FAFSA is processed, students will receive a Student Aid Report.
+- 1. It is the student's responsibility to be aware of the Satisfactory Academic Progress Standard. - 2.
+Receiving all F's in a semester may result in some returns of federal financial aid. - 3.
+Renewal of financial aid is also dependent on punctual, accurate reapplication and availability of funding sources. - 4.
+When the FAFSA is processed, students will receive a Student Aid Report.
 This report should be kept with other financial aid papers for reference.